Uniquely hamiltonian graphs for many sets of degrees

 \section{Abstract}

 We give constructive proofs for the existence of uniquely hamiltonian graphs for various sets of degrees.
-We give constructions for all sets with minimum $2$ (a trivial case added for completeness), all sets with minimum $3$ that contain an even number (for sets without an even number it is known that no uniquely hamiltonian graphs exist), and all sets with minimum $4$ and at least two elements, where all degrees different from $4$ are at least $10$.
-For minimum degree $3$ and $4$, the constructions also give 3-connected graphs.
+We give constructions for all sets with minimum $2$ (a trivial case added for completeness), all sets with minimum $3$ that contain an even number (for sets without an even number it is known that no uniquely hamiltonian graphs exist), and all sets with minimum $4$, except $\{4\}, \{4,5\}$, and $\{4,6\}$.
+For minimum degree $3$ and $4$, the constructions also give $3$-connected graphs.

 We also introduce the concept of seeds, which makes the above results possible and might be useful in the study of Sheehan's conjecture.
-Furthermore we prove that $3$-connected uniquely hamiltonian $4$-regular graphs exist if and only if $2$-connected uniquely hamiltonian $4$-regular graphs exist.
+Furthermore, we prove that $3$-connected uniquely hamiltonian $4$-regular graphs exist if and only if $2$-connected uniquely hamiltonian $4$-regular graphs exist.